 RVA based painter Kathy Calhoun’s initial foray into art began in her mom’s studio (a.k.a the kitchen table) with that groovy 70s stand-by, tole painting.
 She then furthered her studies by breaking into her older brother’s room to hand copy his album covers.
-It was only after two art degrees, many solo exhibitions, stints in New York and Paris, and teaching on many different levels that Kathy discovered that this was following in a time honored master teaching technique.
+It was only after two art degrees, many solo exhibitions, stints in New York and Paris, and teaching at a every level possible that Kathy discovered that this was actually a time honored master teaching technique.
 The copying that is, not the breaking and entering.
-Luckily her brother did not press charges.

 Finding a vibrant balance between discipline and creativity is her inspiration in both the classroom and studio.